seathasky/FF14-MAC_ModSupport/README.md

 <div align="center"><h6>Download & Install ACT Parser into your bottle. https://advancedcombattracker.com/download.php <br><br>

-ACT requires the custom script "ffxiv-on-mac" and wireshark installed to function with networking. <br>Downloading and running the script, will patch your CX21 bottle and fix networking issues.<br><br>
+ACT requires wireshark installed to function with networking. <br> Make sure you said "y" to installing Chmodbpf when you patched.

-After installing the "ffxiv-on-mac" script, Install https://github.com/marzent/ffxiv-on-mac/tree/main/ChmodBPF package. <br>

 Alternatively you can download this from the Wireshark Mac Homebrew page https://formulae.brew.sh/cask/wireshark-chmodbpf<br><br>

-If one BPF install is not working for you and ACT isnt getting winpcap networking, try the other.

 ------------------------------------------------------------------------------------------------------------
 ACT Networking will only work through WinPcap.
 Enable this in ACT settings after installing the script and BPF install above.<br><br>